 Project update The statutory planning process for the Newcastle Education Campus has started.
 The project is considered a State Significant Development (SSD) and therefore the NSW Department of Planning and Environment (DPE) will assess the development application for the project.
 The final business case for this project was approved by NSW Treasury in June 2022.
 This key milestone means that the project has funding for the construction phase, pending approval of the SSD application.
 A request for the Secretary's Environmental Assessment Requirements (SEARs) was submitted to DPE in May 2022.
 DPE assessed the submission and have issued the SEARs, which sets out the studies that need to be included in the Environmental Impact Statement (EIS).
 The EIS provides a comprehensive description of the project's environmental, social and economic impacts.
 It includes detailed information on the project scope and design plans, and is the key document for the SSD application.
 We invite community feedback prior to submitting the SSD application.
-Masterplanning and the concept designs for the site were completed last year, and the schematic design was completed this year.
-These are three of four design phases and provide a high level vision for the site.
-The final designs for the new high school will be determined in the next design phase, detailed design, in consultation with stakeholders.
+Masterplanning and the concept designs for the site were completed last year.
+These are the first two of four design phases and provide a high level vision for the site.
+The final designs for the new high school will be determined in the next two design phases, schematic and detailed design, in consultation with stakeholders.
 Student learning will continue at Newcastle High School while the new facilities are being built.